Traveling to Utah

 Utah is accessible to the world via Salt Lake City International Airport (SLC).
 Located just 5 miles northwest of downtown Salt Lake City, it is a primary gateway for your Utah adventure and has extensive rental car services.
-Although the SLC airport ranks 25th busiest in the United States, it consistently receives high marks for on-time arrivals and departures.
-Air Canada, Alaska Airlines, American, Delta, Frontier, JetBlue, KLM Royal Dutch Airlines, Skywest, Southwest, United and their affiliates serve SLC, including nearly 90 cities with nonstop flights.
 International nonstop flights include Paris, Amsterdam and multiple cities in Mexico and Canada.
+Learn more about SLC International Airport

 Additional connection flights from SLC or other airports in the region serve Ogden (OGD) and Provo (PVU) on the Wasatch Front in the Northern Utah region, St. George (SGU) and Moab/Canyonlands (CNY) in the south.
 Some Mighty Five itineraries in Southern Utah may opt for flights through Las Vegas, which is about a 2.5-hour drive from Zion National Park and other top southwest Utah destinations.